imperva/elk-plugin-pack/README.md

 docker compose build # builds all containers docker compose up # Starts all containers
 ```
-This should execute for a while and stop geenrating further messaegs ToDo: Add message to look for.
+This should execute for a while and stop generating further messaegs ToDo: Add message to look for.
 Kill at this point (crtl+c) and run the process in background
 ```
 docker compose up -d
 ```